ceph/ceph/doc/cephadm/service-management.rst

 Service Status
 ==============

-A service is a group of daemons that are configured together.
+A service is a group of daemons configured together.
+To see the status of one of the services running in the Ceph cluster, do the following:

+#.
+Use the command line to print a list of services.
+#.
+Locate the service whose status you want to check.
+#.
+Print the status of the service.

-Print a list of services known to the orchestrator.
-The list can be limited to services on a particular host with the optional --host parameter and/or services of a particular type via optional --type parameter (mon, osd, mgr, mds, rgw):
+The following command prints a list of services known to the orchestrator.
+To limit the output to services only on a specified host, use the optional ``--host`` parameter.
+To limit the output to services of only a particular type, use the optional ``--type`` parameter (mon, osd, mgr, mds, rgw):

    .. prompt:: bash #

      ceph orch ls [--service_type type] [--service_name name] [--export] [--format f] [--refresh]

-Discover the status of a particular service or daemons:
+Discover the status of a particular service or daemon:

    .. prompt:: bash #

      ceph orch ls --service_type type --service_name <name> [--refresh]

-Export the service specs known to the orchestrator as yaml in format that is compatible to ``ceph orch apply -i``:
+To export the service specifications knows to the orchestrator, run the following command.

    .. prompt:: bash #

      ceph orch ls --export

+The service specifications exported with this command will be exported as yaml and that yaml can be used with the ``ceph orch apply -i`` command.

-For examples about retrieving specs of single services see :ref:`orchestrator-cli-service-spec-retrieve`.
+For information about retrieving the specifications of single services (including examples of commands), see :ref:`orchestrator-cli-service-spec-retrieve`.

 Daemon Status
 =============

-A daemon is a running systemd unit and is part of a service.
+A daemon is a systemd unit that is running and part of a service.

+To see the status of a daemon, do the following:

+#.
+Print a list of all daemons known to the orchestrator.
+#.
+Query the status of the target daemon.

-Print a list of all daemons known to the orchestrator:
+First, print a list of all daemons known to the orchestrator:

    .. prompt:: bash #

     ceph orch ps [--hostname host] [--daemon_type type] [--service_name name] [--daemon_id id] [--format f] [--refresh]

-Query the status of a particular service instance (mon, osd, mds, rgw).
-For OSDs the id is the numeric OSD ID, for MDS services it is the file system
+Then query the status of a particular service instance (mon, osd, mds, rgw).
+For OSDs the id is the numeric OSD ID.
+For MDS services the id is the file system name:
-name:

    .. prompt:: bash #